stanistan/exercises.assembly-book/README.md

 # now we can run some scripts
 # if the Vagrantfile is in the root repo
 vagrant ssh
-sudo apt-get install make # cause Makefile
+sudo apt-get install make               # cause Makefile sudo apt-get install libc6-dev-i386     # cause we need to link to this later

 # in the machine
 cd /vagrant/<repo-name>     # these are shared